-Contrary to popular belief, the most important factor is not the size or breed of the dog, but the dog’s energy and your ability to ensure that its needs are met.
+Contrary to popular belief, the most critical factor is not the size or breed of the dog but the dog’s energy and your ability to ensure that its needs are met.
 Can you provide daily exercise and adequate physical and mental challenges?
 Will the dog live under rules, boundaries, and limitations with a calm and assertive Pack Leader?

-In general, lower energy dogs, independent of breed, can adapt more easily to small spaces.
-But with that being said, there are certain breeds — and mixes — that are more likely to do well with apartment living.
+In general, lower energy dogs, independent of breed, can adapt more quickly to small spaces.
+With that said, certain breeds — and mixes — are more likely to do well with apartment living.

-This breed has two particular traits that make them great for apartment living: they are small in size and pretty quiet.
+This breed has two particular traits that make them great for apartment living: small and pretty quiet.
 Typically, Yorkshire terriers are also social with other people and animals, so they’ll also adapt well to your neighbors and their companions.

 Pugs are known for their cute face wrinkles and spunky personalities, but they are also adept at making friends — especially with children — and comfortable in close quarters.

-Not a fan of very small dogs?
+Not a fan of tiny dogs?
 This medium-sized breed is a bit bigger but still comfortable living in a smaller space.
-They are typically low to medium energy, so they don’t mind lounging on the couch after their daily walk — though you will have to deal with the slobber!
+They are typically low to medium energy, so they don’t mind lounging on the couch after their daily walk — though you will have to deal with the drool!

-This breed tends to win the World’s Ugliest Dog title year after year because of their unique (and often strange) hairless look.
+This breed tends to win the World’s Ugliest Dog title year after year because of its unique (and often strange) hairless look.
 But don’t let that deter you!
-They are typically very affectionate with family members, but less certain around strangers.
+They are typically very affectionate with family members but less confident around strangers.

 While Chihuahuas are typically active, it can be easier to tire them out since they are very small.
 Chihuahuas also enjoy the company of others in their breed, so why not adopt more than one?
 But beware of one common problem behavior with this breed that can cause problems with apartment living: excessive barking.

-This breed usually isn’t high energy, so it’s easier to meet their exercise needs with apartment living.
-However, you are committing to regular grooming, most likely from a professional, to care for their hair.
+This breed usually isn’t high-energy, so it’s easier to meet their exercise needs with apartment living.
+However, you commit to regular grooming, most likely from a professional, to care for their hair.

 This suggestion may seem crazy — after all, Great Danes are huge!
 But they are also typically calm, quiet, and low energy.
 So if you’re willing to sacrifice the room on your sofa, they can be a great apartment companion.

-Small and quiet, these puffy cuties are often chosen as apartment companions — but there is one important caveat: they are often high energy.
-However, if you’re high energy yourself, taking frequent hikes and trips to the dog park, you’ll be a good match.
+Small and quiet, these puffy cuties are often chosen as apartment companions — but there is one important caveat: they are usually high energy.
+However, if you’re high-energy yourself, taking frequent hikes and trips to the dog park, you’ll be a good match.

-This breed’s name comes from the French word for butterfly, because of their fringed ears that look like a butterfly’s wings.
+This breed’s name comes from the French word for butterfly because of its fringed ears that look like a butterflies’ wings.
 They’re small and won’t take up too much room in your apartment, but they are high energy, requiring physical and mental challenges to stay balanced.